ysr25/tp/docs/UserGuide.md

 * Adds a flashcard with a title and description.
 * Title and description must be entered.
-* An optional set number (a positive integer between 1 and 9) can be added.
+* An optional set number (a positive integer between 1 and 99) can be added.
+By default (i.e. without `s/SET`), all flashcards are added into set `1`.

 Examples:
 * `add t/Data Analysis d/Definition of data analysis: xxxxxx s/1`